PerfectThymeTech/terraform-azurerm-data-management-zone/README.md

 ### <a name="input_subnet_cidr_ranges"></a> [subnet\_cidr\_ranges](#input\_subnet\_cidr\_ranges)

-Description: Specifies the cidr ranges of the subnets used for the stamp.
+Description: Specifies the cidr ranges of the subnets used for the Data Management Zone.
+If not specified, the module will automatically define the right subnet cidr ranges.
+For this to work, the provided vnet must have no subnets.

 Type: